LeviDomingos/Gameon/README.md

 # G a m e o n - Pair Game.

 ## Pair Game
 This is my second assigment from FrontEnd Course.
 The goal of this project is to test my JavaScript knowledge.
-This project will hepl me to put to practice everything that i learnt so far in JavaScript.
+This project will hepl me to practice everything that I learnt so far.

 My project or pair game is for current and potential student that are learnig to create games or want to improve their skills too.
 The website is very simple to use.
-Users will find easy navagete the website and play the game.
+Users will find easy to navagete the website and play the game.

 ## **User Stories**